spezialis/eye_drop/README.md

 ```

 If it doesn't work try:
 ```
 adb -connect localhost:4444
 ```

-- If the host and the target are connected on the Android Wear mobile app:
+- If the host and the target are connected on the Android Wear mobile app, you should see:
 ```
 Host: connected
 Target: connected